 If you have friends, family, co-workers, colleagues or even neighbors who are veterans receiving hospice care there’s something easy everyone can do to help them at this difficult challenge in their lives: pay them a visit.

 Entering hospice can be a frightening experience no matter your faith or spirituality.
-A client’s body may be not working as well as it used to, but their mind remains sharp.
+A patient’s body may be not working as well as it used to, but their mind remains sharp.
 Or the opposite may happen as well: their brain may be declining due to a dementia such as Alzheimer’ s but their bodies are going strong.

 It’s always nice to visit someone you know who is now in hospice but visiting a veteran is especially beneficial to him, her or their family.
 And you might get something out valuable out of the experience as well.